 Choose appropriate servings and serving sizes for the two food items being compared.

-Additionally, you can also view the entire food details for any of the two foods by tapping or clicking See Full Nutritional Info at the bottom.
+Additionally, you can also view the entire food details for either of the two foods by tapping or clicking See Full Nutritional Info at the bottom.

-At any point of time, to return to the original food details page, tap or click outside the Compare Foods pop-up.
+At any point in time, to return to the original food details page, tap or click outside the Compare Foods pop-up.

 The daily calorie target tool recommends a calorie intake based on your lifestyle, weight goals and profile information.
 There are certain things that need to be noted while using this information in the diet tracker:

-The values are personalized for you and are recommended by taking your keeping and intended weight goal in mind.
-At any point changing your profile information such as gender, height, weight and age can also affect these values.
+The values are personalised for you and are recommended by taking your intended weight goal into account.
+At any point, changing your profile information such as gender, height, weight and age can also affect these values.

 A minimum of 1200 calories is recommended for a healthy nutritional intake.
 A recommended calorie value less than 1200 calories should not be adhered to.

-You can choose from four different font sizes – small, medium, large or x-large and two text styles from within an article that you're reading.
+You can choose from four different font sizes – small, medium, large or extra-large – and two text styles from within an article you're reading.